jlesar/tidydata-project/Codebook.md

 <li>Unzip the data package; set working directory to the resulting "UCI HAR Dataset" folder.</li>

-<li>Run "run_analysis.R" in directory where files have been extracted/downloaded </li>
+<li>Run "run_analysis.R" in directory where files have been extracted/downloaded. </li>
 </ol>
---The accompanying run_analysis.R file handles the steps enumerated in the README.md file to create tidy dataset "tidyfinal", meeting the criteria specified above. --
+--The accompanying <a href="https://github.com/jlesar/tidydata-project/blob/master/run_analysis.R">run_analysis.R</a> file handles the steps enumerated in the <a href="https://github.com/jlesar/tidydata-project/blob/master/README.md">README.md</a> file to create tidy dataset "tidyfinal", meeting the criteria specified above. --

 To open the attached tidyfinal dataset without running the script:<br/>
 data <- read.table("tidyfinal", header = TRUE)